-Whether it’s getting regular exercise, getting up earlier, or even just getting out of the house a bit more, many of us struggle when trying to form a new habit.
-Starting out with that initial boost of energy and enthusiasm, excitedly telling the world of what it is we are to accomplish, only to eventually find that storage of will-power being run down to last reserves.
+Whether it’s getting regular exercise, getting up earlier, or just getting out of the house a little bit more, why do so many of us struggle when trying to form a new habit?
+Starting out with that initial boost of energy and enthusiasm and excitedly telling the world of what it is we are to accomplish, only to eventually find that storage of will-power being run down to last reserves.
 With something so seemingly intangible, this is doubly true when it comes to meditation.
-Therefore we need a few keys to help you out.
-After all, we want to make sure that you’re enjoying the life-long benefits of meditation for years to come.
+Therefore, we need a few key guidelines to help you out.
+After all, we want to make sure that you’re enjoying the life-long benefits of meditation for many years to come.

 - Same Time, Same Place – When trying to cultivate a new positive habit into your life, consistency is a big key.
 And while you can meditate anytime during your day it’s worth trying to do it first thing in the morning.
 That way, you may find your mind to be fresher (as it won’t have yet been hassled by those stresses and strains that are supposedly out there in the really world!) and it also sets you up to be in a positive frame of mind to enjoy the rest of your day better.
 Also, by being consistent your brain is building neural pathways on a micro level that will help secure the practice of meditating into your everyday life.
 If you make a daily appointment in your mind, at say 7am in your kitchen chair next to the back-yard window then every day when it comes to 8am and you see the kitchen chair next to the back-yard window you will instinctively know it’s time to meditate.